firebase/functions-samples/quickstarts/thumbnails/README.md

  - Enter the correct directory `cd functions-samples/quickstarts/thumbnails`
  - Setup the CLI to use your Firebase project using `firebase use --add` and select your Firebase project
  - Deploy your project's code using `firebase deploy`
  - Go to the Firebase Console **Storage** tab and upload an image.
-After a short time an thumbnail image with the same name but a `thumb_` prefix will be created in the same folder (make sure you refresh the UI to see the new file).
+After a short time a thumbnail image with the same name but a `thumb_` prefix will be created in the same folder (make sure you refresh the UI to see the new file).

 ## Contributing